bigyihsuan/combined-american-signal-set-2/README.md

   - Searchlight
   - Color lights
   - B&O Color-position
-- Other features
-  - Ability to replace default graphics
-  - Ability to use double-headed block signals instead
-  - Ability to set signal styles individually per signal GUI row (when replacing default graphics only)
+- Multi-aspect signals, based on NORAC rules

 ## Parameters

-- Replace default graphics: Replace the default OpenTTD graphics.
+- Graphics replacement behavior: do not replace default, replace default, replace default and with styles.
-- Use double-headed block signals: Use double-headed signals instead of single-leaded block signals.
+- Use double-headed block signal
-- Signal style for signal GUI top/bottom row: Requires the "replace default graphics" setting to be on.
-Sets what signal style will be used for the respective rows in the signal GUI.
+- Signal style for signal GUI: used when default graphics are replaced.

 ## TODO